jadielucas/SM7901_pico/README.md

 <img src="SilentPico.png" alt="SilentPico" width="400">

-SilentPico offers a simple and innovative solution to automate the process of maintaining silence on the context of traditional libraries.
-The system not only helps users themselves notice when they are being noisy, but also keeps librarians informed about the noise level at each desk, ensuring a quieter and more organized environment for everyone.
+This project (unnamed) offers a simple and innovative solution to automate the process of maintaining noise pollution using Rapberry Pi Pico W with BitDogLab Kit.

 ## Features

 1. Noise detection
 2. Digital-to-dB conversion
-3. Noise notification using LEDs
+3. Media, max and min dB measurement
 4. Wi-Fi and MQTT connectivity
-5. Display of dB values and connection status on the OLED screen
+5. Local mode if Wi-Fi connection fails
 6. Auto Wi-Fi and MQTT reconnection
-7. Local mode if Wi-Fi connection fails
+7. Store dB values on flash if connection fails

-## Requirements
+## Hardware Requirements

 * Raspberry Pi Pico W
-* Analog Microphone connected on GPIO 28 port (if you are not using Pico W with BITDOGLAB board)
-* Green and Red led connected on GPIO 11 and 13 (if you are not using Pico W with BITDOGLAB board)
+* SM7901TTL sensor (3.3V output)
 * Oled Display (Optional) connected on GPIO 14 (SDA) 15 (SCL) (if you are not using Pico W with BITDOGLAB board)
-* Cmake
-* VS Code
+* Button at GPIO 5 (Optional)

 ## Installation

-Currently, SilentPico does not yet have the functionality to edit the wifi SSID/PASSWORD, MQTT topic/Broker IP Addres and dB threshold, you will need to install a IDE to edit the code and compile, follow these steps:
+Currently, SilentPico does not yet have the functionality to edit the wifi SSID/PASSWORD, MQTT topic/Broker IP Addres and other parameters, you will need to install a IDE to edit the code and compile, follow these steps:

 ### Windows: